Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Tropical K3 surfaces

-We explain here that this metric on the base coincides with the ``special K\"ahler metric" introduced and studied in \cite{Str90, DW96, Hit,Freed99} etc.\ and appears as the metric on $\mathbb{P}^1$ in \cite{GTZ2} for the sake of convenience.
+This metric on the base coincides with the ``special K\"ahler metric" introduced and studied in \cite{Str90, DW96, Hit99, Freed99} etc.\ and appears as the metric on $\mathbb{P}^1$ in \cite{GTZ2}.
 Set a holomorphic local coordinate $y$ defined at any contractible small open subset $U$ of $B\setminus {\rm Sing}(B)$ and local holomorphic section $s$ on $U$.
 Note that whole $B\setminus {\rm Sing}(B)$ is covered by such $U$ so we can work over $U$.
-Via $s$, we can identify $\pi^{-1}(U)$ and its Jacobian fibration hence we can take its corresponding Darboux coordinate $y,z$ on $\pi^{-1}(U)$.
-Then $\Omega|_{f^{-1}(U)}$ can be assumed to be $dy\wedge dz$ (after multiplying a nonvanishing local holomorphic function to $y$ if necessary).
+Via $s$, we can identify $\pi^{-1}(U)$ with its Jacobian fibration hence we can take its corresponding Darboux coordinate $y,z$ on $\pi^{-1}(U)$.
+Then $\Omega|_{\pi^{-1}(U)}$ can be assumed to be $dy\wedge dz$ (after multiplying a nonvanishing local holomorphic function to $y$ if necessary).
 The elliptic fibers are written as $\mathbb{C}/(\mathbb{Z}+\mathbb{Z}\tau)$ where $\tau$ is a local function of $y$.
 Then what we want to show is

 for any $b\in U$ and for any $\xi_1, \xi_2 \in T_bU$.
-Here, $\tilde{v}_1$ and $\tilde{v}_2$ denote the lifts of $v_1$ and $v_2$, respectively as before.
+Here, $\tilde{\xi}_1$ and $\tilde{\xi}_2$ denote the lifts of $\xi_1$ and $\xi_2$, respectively as before.
 The above equality can be verified by a straightforward computation; if we write $\xi_i=a_i\frac{\partial}{\partial \re y} +b_i\frac{\partial}{\partial \im y}$ for $i=1,2$ then the both hand sides are equal to $(\im \tau) (a_1b_2-a_2b_1)$.

+It is also known that the Ricci form of the K\"{a}hler metric $g$ defined as \eqref{eq:McLean} coincides with the Weil-Petersson metric (\cite[Proposition 4.1]{Tos}).